-Based on the results of the C-Trap experiments, Siahaan and his colleagues concluded that the tubulin lattice state determines the formation and disassembly of the tau envelope.
+Based on the results of the C-Trap experiments, Siahaan and her colleagues concluded that the tubulin lattice state determines the formation and disassembly of the tau envelope.
 This suggests that tau is mechanosensitive — it senses the state of the lattice and behaves accordingly.

 This study is a fine example of how dynamic single-molecule experiments with the C-Trap can be used to study the mechanical properties of microtubules.
 These findings could have important implications in the understanding and treatment of neurological disorders by preventing tau envelope detachment and microtubule destabilization.